iGPSport SR30 Review: Just Another Cycling Radar?

 You should have zero tolerance for false negatives if you buy a device like a cycling radar.
 But you also shouldn’t 100% rely on a bicycle radar and use your other senses while riding.

-Based on my testing, the SRTL SR30 proved to be reliable within its technical specifications.
-It did not miss any cars falling within its detection limits.
+Based on my testing, the SRTL SR30 proved reliable within its technical specifications.
+Initially, it did not miss any cars falling within its detection limits.
+It gave more false positives than Varia, but only about 1-3 per hour of riding.
+After the latest firmware update (1.1), it started to perform worse, giving me more false positives.

 Summary

-The MSRP of the SRTL SR30 is $159.99 (139.95€), which means it is cheaper than Varia but more expensive than Gardia or Magene L508.
+The MSRP of the SRTL SR30 is $159.99 (139.95€), which means it is cheaper than Varia but more expensive than Gardia R300L or Magene L508.

 This pricing surprises me because SR30 offers no major competitive advantage except for an excellent battery life compared to these radars.